 The levee breach followed weeks of high flows and record releases from dams in Montana and the Dakotas, according to the Corps.

-Heavy rains and snow pack runoff could result in near-record flooding along significants portions of the Missouri River this year, officials have said.
+Heavy rains and snow pack runoff could result in near-record flooding along parts of the Missouri River this year.

 Five dams in North and South Dakota by mid-June will see peak releases of 150,000 cubic feet per second, Farmer said.
 That flow could continue into August, officials said.